-Please email Fiona at [email protected] if this applies to you. you will be required to provide evidence.
+Please email Fiona at if this applies to you.
+You will be required to provide evidence.

 There is the option of hiring a yurt and staying in that if tents aren't your thing or you fancy something special.
 The yurts are handcrafted by Red Kite Yurts.
 There are a range of sizes available and prices start at around £200.
 They always sell out so get in there early!
 Contact Paul Millard.
 Tel 01877 330943, email

-Mobile phone signals are patchy around the site but generally O2, Virgin, T-mobile and Orange get reception.
+Mobile phone signals are patchy around the site but generally O2, Virgin, T-mobile and Orange get reception, as does EE.
 The office landline can be used in an emergency.